Molasses cookies—homey and historic, from the days when sugar was unaffordable to most households—from This Little Cookie

 Types Of Cookies

-The eight basic types of cookies are classified by the way the dough is handled.
+The 11 basic types of cookies are classified by the way the dough is handled.
 There’s also a “faux” cookie, the no-bake cookie.

 - Bar Cookies.
-Here, batter or other ingredients are poured or pressed into a rectangular pan (sometimes in multiple layers), then baked and cut into individual-sized squares.
+Here, batter or other ingredients are poured or pressed into a rectangular pan (sometimes in multiple layers), then baked and cut into individual-sized squares that have a dense cake-like consistency.
 Brownies and lemon bars are examples of bar cookies.
 In the U.K., bar cookies are known as “tray bakes.”

 - Molded Cookies.
 Made from a stiffer dough that is molded into balls or other shapes (wreaths, for example) before baking.
 Almond crescents are an example of molded cookies.